SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 Mpc, km/s) will mean that :math:`G_N=1` in these units [#f2]_ instead of the normal value :math:`G_N=43.00927`.

 This option is only used for specific tests and debugging.
+This entire section of the YAML file can typically be left out.

 Cosmology